SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ![image](https://user-images.githubusercontent.com/107838226/209525799-9ee5b7ab-6263-4a1f-89e6-b33eee6d31dc.png)

-- There are two widgets in a row with widths of 600px and 1100px, the height of the first line is the maximum height of its content, and the height of the second line is 400px.
+- Place two widgets side by side, with widths of 600px and 1100px respectively.
+The height of the first widget will be determined by the maximum height of its content, while the height of the second widget will be fixed at 400px.

 ```css
 .customize-class-name {